-Every BOS survey is given a unique URL when it is created.
+Every online surveys survey is given a unique URL when it is created.
 This is known as the public URL

 The public URL can be found on your survey’s Distribute page.